JerrySJoseph/Helping_Hands_Android_client/README.md

-# Helping Hands Client for android :zap:
+# Helping Hands Client for android 📱:

 <!--- These are examples.
 See https://shields.io for others or to customize this set of shields.
 You might want to include dependencies, project status and licence info here --->
 ![Github versions](https://img.shields.io/github/v/release/jerrysjoseph/Helping_Hands_Android_client?include_prereleases)